Solomon333/Music-Player/README.md

  MUSIC-PLAYER

-- Enjoy listinig to you favorite music.
+- Enjoy listinig to your favorite music

 - Create React App.